-Learning to balance the sales pitches with actual stone-cold useful information is the trick of the affiliate marketing trade, which the business has mastered.
+Learning to balance the sales pitches with actual stone-cold helpful information is the trick of the affiliate marketing trade, which the business has mastered.

 9.How to Optimize Your Content For Google

-Once you have learned how to create useful, informative affiliate marketing reviews and articles for your blog or have found outside help to do so for you.
-You will need to know how to get your posts ranking on Google and other search engines such as Bing.
+Once you have learned how to create helpful, informative affiliate marketing reviews and articles for your blog or have found outside help to do so for you.
+You will need to know how to rank your posts on Google and other search engines such as Bing.

 Search engine optimization is a complex process that includes all sorts of steps, from making your content relevant to the topic, using keywords and meta descriptions and tags to making sure your site is well linked up within and has links leading back to it from the outside.